 Instead of drowning in what-ifs, I started to look at debt consolidation options and decided a balance transfer was probably the best option for me.
 I knew my interest payments were going to eat me alive unless I could essentially pay my balance off in full, which I wasn’t quite prepared to do.

 I decided to go with the Capital One VentureOne Rewards Credit Card.
-Three perks fit where I was financially: the $0 annual fee, the flat-rate rewards structure and the introductory 0 percent APR offer on both balance transfers and purchases for 15 months.
-I needed a strong balance transfer offer, and this card happened to offer a nice sign-up bonus too: 20,000 miles after spending $500 within the first three months.
+Three perks fit where I was financially: the $0 annual fee, the flat-rate rewards structure and the introductory 0 percent APR offer on both balance transfers and purchases for 18 months (19.74% – 29.74% variable APR after) I needed a strong balance transfer offer, and this card happened to offer a nice sign-up bonus too: 40,000 miles after spending $1,000 within the first three months.

 Yes, I was intrigued by VentureOne’s low-hassle travel perks, even though I wasn’t looking for a travel credit card.
 As you can guess, since it’s how I got into debt in the first place, I love to travel.
 The VentureOne offers a boosted 5X miles on hotels and rental cars booked through Capital One Travel and 1.25X miles on all other purchases — and that works with my long-term goals.